 - Is there any evidence that allows us to make an argument that you tried to end the interaction before it went too far?

-- If applicable, I will file motions to suppress evidence or dismiss the case if any of your rights were violated.
+- If applicable, we will file motions to suppress evidence or dismiss the case if any of your rights were violated.

-- My team and I at Flaherty Defense Firm will always be available to you to answer your questions and help you through this terrible ordeal.
+- We will always be available to you to answer your questions and help you through this terrible ordeal.

-If you have been charged with Solicitation of a Child for Sex Using a Computer in Okaloosa County, give Flaherty Defense Firm a call at (850) 243-6097 for a free confidential case evaluation.
+If you have been charged with Solicitation of a Child for Sex Using a Computer in Okaloosa County, call Flaherty Defense Firm at (850) 243-6097 for a free confidential case evaluation.